TheCodeheadMT/dti_prototype/README.md

 ```
-# How to create EK rules.
+# How to create EK rules
 ### See EK rules in ../rules/win10_atomics for examples [here](./rules/win10_atomics).
 ```
 #(interval) edge_running.ekr